no-ocean/no-ocean-blog-ui/README.md

 ### Used Libs
 - redux - for state management
 - axios - for making requests to the api
-- react-simplemde-editor - for create and editing posts
+- react-simplemde-editor - for creating and editing posts
-- react-markdown - for convert markdown to html
+- react-markdown - for converting markdown to html

 ### Useful commands